-On July 16, 2019, we amended and restated our primary line of credit, which is a five-year, unsecured revolving credit facility with a syndicate of domestic and international banks.
+Our primary line of credit is a five-year, unsecured revolving credit facility with a syndicate of domestic and international banks.
 The credit facility provides a committed amount of \$2.75 billion that expires on July 16, 2024.
+We also maintain certain uncommitted bilateral facilities to support our working capital needs.